top of page

 The Practice emerged through direct engagement with institutional governance, compliance structures and public accountability frameworks across jurisdictions.

-Its methods have been applied under live operational and regulatory pressure, requiring sustained documentation, procedural discipline and independence of judgement.
+Its methods have been applied under live operational and regulatory pressure, requiring sustained documentation, procedural discipline and independent judgement.

 Application